Expert Care in Denver for Chest Wall Deformities

-Surgery to correct PC involves reshaping and/or removing abnormal rib cartilage.
+Surgery to correct pectus carinatum involves reshaping and/or removing abnormal rib cartilage.
 The sternum (breast bone) could also need revision or reposition.
 An incision will be made in the center of the chest to repair the abnormality.
 Post-operative drains will be in place for three to six days after surgery and will be removed when drainage decreases.

 Schedule an appointment

-As the leading experts in the treatment and correction of chest wall deformities in Denver, patients travel from all over the Rocky Mountain region to receive care from The Chest Wall Deformity Correction and Bracing Clinic at RMHC.
+As the leading experts in the treatment and correction of chest wall deformities in Denver, patients travel from all over the Rocky Mountain region and beyond to receive care from The Chest Wall Deformity Correction and Bracing Clinic at RMHC.

 To schedule an appointment with The Chest Wall Deformity Correction and Bracing Clinic at RMHC, please call (303) 839-6001.